Thorin711/EDRC-RAG-Tool-2/README.md

 -   `admin.py`: A Streamlit utility app for batch-editing document metadata in Qdrant.
 -   `requirements.txt`: A list of the Python packages required to run the project.
 -   `README.md`: This file.

+## To Do

+- Improve Database metadatas
+- Fix Stability
+- Add more files
+- Double check files in EDRC only